Quantcast

 Body

-Creating a bird-friendly environment is simply a matter of providing the creature comforts we all crave: food, protective cover, and a cozy spot for raising a family.
+Creating a bird-friendly environment is simply a matter of providing the creature comforts we all crave: food and shelter.
+Also, think about the late summer and fall—and what to leave in the garden for the birds!

 Understanding a bird’s preferences will help you determine which plants to grow.
 Different plants will provide for different needs, whether that bounty is in the form of seeds, fruits, nuts, or nectar.
 Plants also act as hosts for many caterpillars and insects, which are another important source of food for birds.
 A garden filled with a mixture of plants producing flowers, seeds, berries, and nuts will always attract the largest number and variety of birds.